Manure Takeaways

 Factory farming has transformed manure from a high-value product to one that is regularly viewed as a waste product that must be disposed of.

-Because of high manure transport costs, there is not enough cropland within economically profitable distances; the convenience and predictability of chemical fertilizers further lowers manure’s value.
+Because of high manure transport costs, there is not enough cropland within economically feasible distances; the comparative convenience and predictability of chemical fertilizers further lowers manure’s value.

-Manure storage facilities (lagoons, pits, etc.) disperse manure nutrients (nitrogen and phosphorous) through both planned and catastrophic releases; ammonia volatilization and the eutrophication of waterways are pervasive and costly environmental problems.
+Manure storage facilities (lagoons, pits, etc.) disperse manure nutrients through both planned and catastrophic releases and through ammonia volatilization; manure is often land-applied as a quasi-legal method of dispersal into waterways via runoff.

 Despite decades of research, regulations, and incentives, nutrient pollution from factory farm manure persists; the eutrophication of the nation’s waterways and ammonia pollution (including deadly PM2.5 pollution) are central costs of the factory farming system.